gitflow-incremental-builder/gitflow-incremental-builder/README.md

 mvn clean install -Dgib.forceBuildModules=unchanged-module-.*,another-module
 ```

-Each of these modules is subject to `argsForNotImpactedModules` and `skipTestsForNotImpactedModules`.
+Each of these modules is subject to `argsForUpstreamModules` and `skipTestsForUpstreamModules`.

 This property has no effect in case `buildAll` is enabled.